Chapter 2: Nonverbal Communication

 -

-Proxemics (Use of Space): Proxemics examines how people use and perceive space.
-Proxemics is heavily influenced by cultural norms that influence appropriate use of space.
+Proxemics (Use of Space): Proxemics examines how people use and perceive space, revealing deeply embedded cultural norms that influence appropriate distances in communication.
 In a casual conversation with a close friend, standing a foot or two apart is common in many Western cultures and nonverbally communicates comfort and intimacy.
-However, maintaining that same close distance with a new acquaintance might be perceived as aggressive or overly familiar.
+However, maintaining that same close distance with a new acquaintance might be perceived as aggressive or overly familiar, highlighting how cultural and relational contexts heavily influence the meaning of spatial cues.

 -